Rush Limbaugh and the cutting edge of societal evolution, emitting vocal vibrations coast to coast on Friday.

 Matt David, a spokesman for the Kasich Super PAC, said, yep, we're going to be the tip of the spear against Trump.

-But rather than go after Trump for his business dealings or his past support for liberal causes, as some of his opponents tried to do, the Kasich Super PAC will depict Trump as someone who would be a deeply ineffective commander in chief and ill suited for the demands of the oval orifice.
+But rather than go after Trump for his business dealings or his past support for liberal causes, as some of his opponents tried to do, the Kasich Super PAC will depict Trump as someone who would be a deeply ineffective commander-in-chief and ill-suited for the demands of the Oval Orifice.

-Fred Davis, the group's colorful Hollywood-based ad maker who is best known for producing the Demon Sheep ad in the 2010 California Senate race, is working on a pair of anti-Trump TV ads.
+Fred Davis, the group's colorful Hollywood-based ad maker who is best known for producing the demon sheep ad in the 2010 California Senate race, is working on a pair of anti-Trump TV ads.

 The commercials are designed to accelerate what we believe would be buyers' remorse that would arise from a Trump presidency.

-So they're readying ads out there at the Kasich PAC, Super PAC, that will be showing people regretting they voted for Trump at a mysterious time post Trump inauguration.
+So they're readying ads out there at the Kasich PAC, Super PAC, that will be showing people regretting they voted for Trump at a mysterious time post-Trump inauguration.

 The group's first volley came yesterday when it released an ad that pictured Trump side by side with Obama.

-On the job training for presidents does not work, says the ad, which invokes last week's tragic Paris terror attacks.
+On-the-job training for presidents does not work, says the ad, which invokes last week's tragic Paris terror attacks.

-Now, for all the nervousness about Trump's candidacy, the there are few in the GOP have directed resources toward defeating him.
+Now, for all the nervousness about Trump's candidacy, there are few in the GOP have directed resources toward defeating him.

 This would be one of the first real intense efforts.

-That's by the way, bogus.
+That's, by the way, bogus.

-I mean, in each of the first two debates, we heard how this Republican faction, or that, was assigned to take Trump out.
+I mean, in each of the first two debates, we heard how this Republican faction or that was assigned to take Trump out.

 Maybe they mean this is the first serious expenditure of money.